create3000/x_ite/docs/_posts/components/VolumeRendering/ComposedVolumeStyle.md

 ComposedVolumeStyle allows compositing multiple rendering styles into single rendering pass.

-The ComposedVolumeStyle node belongs to the **VolumeRendering** component and its default container field is *renderStyle.* It is available since X3D version 3.3 or later.
+The ComposedVolumeStyle node belongs to the **VolumeRendering** component and its default container field is *renderStyle.* It is available from X3D version 3.3 or later.

 ## Hierarchy